apisec-inc/documentation/docs/ProjectDashboard.md

 #### **4.2.4.
 Play with Playbooks**
 The APIsec has a total of 1223 Playbooks but the number of Playbooks available for scanning are 229.
 As of now, 994 new Playbooks are added to the APIsec central repository.
 The new Playbooks are constantly added and are released for users when the need arises.

 It is worth mentioning here that Playbooks execute the Payloads.
-More detail in next Chapters.
+More detail in sub chapters.

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322252-48bc0770-055a-448d-93ca-3a6d835ab6ce.png" />